• Skip to primary navigation

 Grass Number One

-One of the tougher races of the week, never mind day, is that of the Festival Trophy Handicap Chase.
+One of the tougher races of the week, never mind day, is the Festival Trophy, currently known as the Ultima Handicap Chase.
 It has another big field to work through, except this time they are often much more experienced than that of the Arkle, which should give punters a good insight as to which horse could be the shrewd pick.
+The massive field size means that value can be found.
 The race is often seen as a good measuring stick in the lead up the Grand National just a month or so later.

-The highlight of the day is undoubtedly the Champions Hurdle, one of three Grade 1 races that day.
+The highlight of the day is undoubtedly the Champions Hurdle, the third of Tuesday’s Grade 1 races.
 It is again run over two miles and showcases some of the best hurdlers in the world.
 To give you an idea of the calibre of horse, previous winners have included Istabraq, See You Then, Annie Power, Hurricane Fly, Binocular and the list just keeps going on.

-The final three races for the day are the David Nicholson Mares’ Hurdle, Fred Winter Juvenile Handicap Hurdle and the National Hunt Challenge Cup.
+The final race of the day is the National Hunt Challenge Cup.

 Grass Number Two

 Day two of the festival sees another highly competitive line-up of races and horses.
-The day opens with the Baring Bingham Novices’ Hurdle and is followed by the Broadway Novices’ Chase.
+The day opens with the Baring Bingham (Turners) Novices’ Hurdle and is followed by the Broadway (Brown Advisory) Novices’ Chase.

-Next is one of the toughest races of the whole week, the Coral Cup, which has a massive field of 20+ runners.
+Next is one of the toughest races of the whole week, the BetMGM (formerly Coral) Cup Handicap Hurdle, which has a massive field of 20+ runners.
 It’s not a particularly long race at 2m 5f, but the pace is rapid and it often comes down to which horse has the biggest heart, which isn’t easy to predict given the field size.
 If ever there was a race where the form book tends to go out the window, this would be it.

 The key race of the day is the Queen Mother Champion Chase.
 This race basically decides who the best two-mile chaser in the world and again, attracts a star-studded line-up.